anionDev/Adame/ReadMe.md

 Commands like `docker-compose` or `snort` are technically not required for development since these commands will be mocked in the unit-tests.

 To install all requirements simply execute the script stored in `./Reference/Scripts/InstallDevelopmentDependencies.script`.
-Every command in this script is expected to terminate with the exitcode `0`
+Every command in this script is expected to terminate with the exit-code `0`

 ### IDE